razzium/react_native_service_provider_oauth2/README.md

-# React Native : Service Provider OAuth2 with Axios
+# React Native : Axios Service Provider OAuth2

 This library permits to set OAuth2 API config at app entry point (signin) and apply an user transparent worfklow (if accessToken call fails > access_token by refresh_token (if fails > access_token by credentials).